juelg/sanft/README.md

 congestion control algorithm does not include a multiplicative increase phase akin to TCP slow start which can quickly bump up the packet rate on a new transfer, it would often be desirable to use a high value for the rate increase parameter.
 However, if the file being transferred is rather large, this might slow down the transfer in the long run as it is more likely to cause congestion.
+In the end, we settled on a set of slightly more conservative values that proved to be beneficial in the circumstances under which we tested our implementation.

 Another thing we noticed is that sometimes our specification did not account for certain edge cases, which we will discuss in the next subsection.